 As team leaders, managers are role models for their direct reports.
 How managers analyze problems influences how their team members will handle issues going forward.
 Managers that use critical thinking processes foster teams that are intentional about assessing problems and devising solutions.

 A business analyst’s job is to evaluate data and make informed decisions regarding a company’s performance.
-Careful critical thinking can uncover innovative solutions to address issues that come up and to boost business growth in the future.
+Careful critical thinking can uncover innovative solutions to address issues that come up and boost business growth in the future.

 Well-developed critical thinking skills are vital to the marketing team’s ability to create and manage successful marketing campaigns.
-Marketing associates must be able to gather and analyze demographic information about an organization’s target audience in order to know how to reach customers effectively when promoting the brand.
+Marketing associates must be able to gather and analyze demographic information about an organization’s target audience to know how to reach customers effectively when promoting the brand.

 Customer service reps and sales agents have the most direct contact with clients.
 The ability to think critically enables both groups of workers to satisfy customers’ needs.
 For instance, if a disgruntled customer storms into a store to complain about a faulty product, a critically thinking customer service associate can get to the root of the problem and suggest possible solutions to the client, who can then choose the best option and leave on a positive note.
 A critical thinker can also quickly assess a situation and determine how to best diffuse a tense environment when an unhappy customer walks into the store.